 This year has presented many challenges for students, and there’s no doubt that distance learning is one of them.
 If you’ve been struggling to pay attention during online classes, you’re not alone.
 Remember, as you adapt and grow accustomed to online learning, you will develop time management skills, independence, and discipline that will transfer to other areas of your life!
-Here are some ways to stay focused and improve your grades through these last few weeks of school.
+Here are some ways to stay focused and improve your grades.

 In Preparation for Class